KaweewatN/des422-warehouse-inventory-app/README.md

 - `PORT` – Backend server port (default: 3001)
 - `DATABASE_URL` – PostgreSQL connection string

-**Do not commit sensitive credentials to public repositories.**

 ## Scripts
 From the root or within each package:

-- `npm start` – Start the development server
+- `npm run lerna-start` – Start the development server
-- `npm test` – Run tests
-- `npm run build` – Build for production
+- `npm run lerna-dev` – Run the server in development mode